jsa378/CS-61A/my_notes/notes.md

 cube(4)
 ```
 there are three frames.
 In the global frame, we have `x = 2`, and the names `square` and `cube` refer to their respective functions.
 In the `square` frame, we have `x = 3`, and in the `cube` frame, we have `x = 4`.
 Thus, in this program, `x` refers to three different values, but there's no problem because the three frames are separate.
 Also note that the local function frames keep track of the values they return.

+## Ch.
+1.4

+## Ch.
+1.5

+## Ch.
+1.6

+- We use functions to encapsulate behavior that we want to use repeatedly
+- Functions can take other functions as arguments
+- Functions can also be defined inside other functions.
+Such an inner function does not have access to the global environment (I don't think); its environment is the function in which it's defined.
+- A function can return antother function.
+The environment for this returned function is still the function in which it was defined.

+I'm not sure that I have a formal definition for an environment, but it's roughly a record of which names currently refer to which values.

+Currying is a general strategy for working with a function of multiple arguments by working only with functions of a single argument.
+(Note that this is *not* function composition.)
+Here is a general example.
+We have $f \colon X \times Y \to Z$, and we want to express this in terms of single-argument functions.
+To do this, just define $g \colon X \to Z^Y$ by $x \mapsto \left( h \colon Y \to Z, y \mapsto f(x, y) \right)$.
+Then giving $x$ to $g$ results in a function that, when given $y$, results in $f(x, y)$.
+This is apparently useful in programming sometimes.